Joni3187/Gists/HTML.md

 ### HTML
 ```
-<html> | The <html> HTML element represents the root (top-level element) of an HTML
-document, so it is also referred to as the root element.
-All other elements must be descendants of this element.
+<html> </html>
 ```

-<html> | The <html> HTML element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
+The <html> HTML element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
 All other elements must be descendants of this element.